lucoand/PNGER/README.md

 This will remove the build directory allowing for a fresh build.

-If you prefer, you can use this command
+If you prefer, you can use this command, which will build pnger in the project root:

+> gcc -o pnger src/*.c -lX11 -lm -lz

 Made by Lucoa, using X11, zlib, and standard libraries.